 - Once the liquid and dry ingredients are combined, quickly pour/scrape the batter into your baking pan and transfer it to the oven.

-- Bake for 25-30 minutes or until a toothpick inserted into the center of the cornbread comes out clean and the edge of the corn bread starts to pull away from the pan.
+- Bake until the top is lightly golden brown, about 25-30 minutes, or until a toothpick inserted into the center of the cornbread comes out clean and the edge of the corn bread starts to pull away from the pan.